IOsetting/py32f0-template/README.md

 **Note**

-There is high probability that PY32F002A, PY32F003 and PY32F030 share the same core, you can treat them all as PY32F030 in coding and programming.
+PY32F002A, PY32F003 and PY32F030 are highly likely to share the same core.
+Therefore, when it comes to coding and programming, you can treat all of them as PY32F030.

 # File Structure